qaalabs/fabric/docs/06c-monitor-data-warehouse/instructions.md

-# Lab: Monitor a data warehouse in Microsoft Fabric
+# Lab 06c ~ Monitor a data warehouse in Microsoft Fabric

 In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 Data warehouses in Microsoft Fabric include dynamic management views that you can use to monitor activity and queries.